The Sound of Music: Act II

 At the concert, after the von Trapps sing an elaborate reprise of "Do-Re-Mi", Max brings out the Captain's guitar.
 Captain von Trapp sings "Edelweiss", as a goodbye to his homeland, while using Austria's national flower as a symbol to declare his loyalty to the country.
 Max asks for an encore and announces that this is the von Trapp family's last chance to sing together, as the honor guard waits to escort the Captain to his new command.
 While the judges decide on the prizes, the von Trapps sing "So Long, Farewell" (reprise), leaving the stage in small groups.
 Max then announces the runners-up, stalling as much as possible.
 When he announces that the first prize goes to the von Trapps and they do not appear, the Nazis start a search.
 The family hides at the Abbey, and Sister Margaretta tells them that the borders have been closed.
-Rolf comes upon them and calls his lieutenant, but after seeing Liesl he changes his mind and tells him they aren't there.
+Rolf comes upon them and calls out to his lieutenant, but after seeing Liesl, he lets the Captain flee.
 The Nazis leave, and the von Trapps flee over the Alps as the nuns reprise "Climb Ev'ry Mountain".